The Enduring Legacy of Viking Ships on Scandinavian Maritime Law

 Enduring Legacy: From Norse Customs to the Hanseatic League and Modern Admiralty

-The codified Laws of Visby (Wisby sea laws), drawn up in the 14th century on the island of Gotland, are a direct intellectual descendant of the *Bjarkeyjar* laws and *Gulatingslova* maritime customs.
-These laws governed shipping in the Baltic Sea and standardized rules for jettison, salvage, shipwreck, and the liability of the master throughout the Hanseatic network.
-The Laws of Wisby became the dominant maritime code in Northern Europe, influencing the development of the marine insurance and admiralty laws of Hamburg, Amsterdam, and eventually London.
+The maritime legal principles forged in the Viking Age did not vanish.
+They spread across the Baltic and North Seas, merging with local customs.
+When the Hanseatic League rose to dominate Northern European trade in the 13th and 14th centuries, it did not create a maritime legal system from scratch.
+It inherited and codified the pragmatic customs of Norse and North German merchants.
+The Laws of Visby (Wisby sea laws), drawn up in the 14th century on Gotland, are direct descendants of the Bjarkeyjar laws and Gulatingslova.
+They standardized rules for jettison, salvage, shipwreck, and the liability of the master throughout the Hanseatic network.
+As the Encyclopædia Britannica notes, the Laws of Wisby became the dominant maritime code in Northern Europe, influencing the marine insurance and admiralty laws of Hamburg, Amsterdam, and eventually London.